What if some of my photos and videos are missing after I turn on iCloud Photos?

 Look for your missing photos and videos in the Recently Deleted album of your Photos app, and make sure that you signed in to iCloud with the correct Apple ID.
 Learn more about how to find missing photos and videos in the Photos app.

-Any photos or videos you copy to your device through iTunes are not copied in iCloud Photos.
-To add your original, full resolution versions, follow these steps:
+Any photos or videos that you copy to your device through iTunes or the Finder are not copied in iCloud Photos.

-You can also use AirDrop to copy the photos from your computer to your iPhone, iPad, or iPod touch:
+Copy photos from your Mac to your iPhone, iPad, or iPod touch

-- Make sure that you're signed in with the same Apple ID on your computer and iOS device.
+- Make sure that you're signed in with the same Apple ID on your computer and your device.

 - Unlock your iOS device and turn on AirDrop.

 - Open a new Finder window on your Mac and choose AirDrop in the sidebar.

 - Drag the photos to the icon for the iOS or iPadOS device in the Finder window.